-Really, I’m not sure why you wouldn’t make these right away!
+Really, I’m not sure why you wouldn’t make these right away.
 Okay, so maybe you have to run out for the Nutella?

-There’s simply no need for flour of sort in this batter.
-Cocoa powder does the trick of firming it up perfectly — and it also deepens the chocolate flavor.
+There’s simply no need for flour of any sort in this batter.
+The cocoa powder does the trick of firming it up perfectly — and it also deepens the chocolate flavor.

 So if you love Nutella, and you love chocolate, and you love rich desserts, these crazy delicious Gluten-Free Nutella Chocolate Chip Cookies are for you!